 Then – and this is easily one of the most important points – try to come up with a catchy, memorable name for your magazine, one that encompasses certain search-engine optimized keywords, that will grab a number of attention-getting hits on Google, thereby expanding your potential audience.
 Once you’ve got your name, secure your domain, and then you’re (almost!) ready to go.

 Are you going to design the magazine’s website yourself, or hire someone to do it for you?
-If you intend to perform this task, then there’s quite a range of magazine design software available to you; entering a simple term like “magazine maker free” should be sufficient.
+If you intend to perform this task, then there’s quite a range of magazine design software available to you; enter a simple term like “magazine maker free” should be sufficient.

 At this point, you can now begin to create an online magazine content.